ray-project/ray/doc/source/rllib/rllib-env.rst

 Configuring Environments
 ------------------------

 You can pass either a string name or a Python class to specify an environment.
 By default, strings will be interpreted as a gym `environment name <https://www.gymlibrary.ml/>`__.
-Custom env classes passed directly to the trainer must take a single ``env_config`` parameter in their constructor:
+Custom env classes passed directly to the algorithm must take a single ``env_config`` parameter in their constructor:

 .. code-block:: python

     import gym, ray
-    from ray.rllib.agents import ppo
+    from ray.rllib.algorithms import ppo

     class MyEnv(gym.Env):
         def __init__(self, env_config):